Chrissy Teigen Is Defending Her Right To Like Ed Sheeran

 Long story short: Don't tell her who to like.

-"Oh I'm sorry I've actually met these people but yeah your favorite is better than anyone, ever," she added.
+"Oh I'm sorry I've actually met these people but yeah your favourite is better than anyone, ever," she added.

 Oh I'm sorry I've actually met these people but yeah your favorite is better than anyone, ever. ??— christine teigen (@chrissyteigen) May 22, 2017